jgaffiot/Tools/README.md

 ## Content

+- `BaseError`: provides a `BaseError` class derived of `std::exception` but accepting any number of arguments to format all of them into a string.
+  See `StringUtils` below.
-- DataBase: a singleton used to parse specifically formatted files and present the content as key/values.
+- `DataBase`: a singleton used to parse specifically formatted files and present the content as key/values.
   Written before I heard of YAML... so considered as deprecated.
+- `Display`: set of function and operator to help printing, logging...
-- DualStream: a simplistic class to print to screen and to a log file at the same time.
+- `DualStream`: a simplistic class to print to screen and to a log file at the same time.
 Used as `cout/cerr`.
-- Exception: provides an `except` class derived of `std::exception` but accepting any number of arguments to format all of them into a string.
-  See String below.
+- `make_unique`: provides the function `make_unique` for C++11
-- Some useful constants (Pi and derivatives mainly) and templatized functions: square, cube, power with an integer exponent, sum of square of any number of numbers, square root of the sum of squares, and difference of the square of 2 numbers.
+- `Math`: some useful constants (Pi and derivatives mainly) and templatized functions: square, cube, power with an integer exponent, sum of square of any number of numbers, square root of the sum of squares, and difference of the square of 2 numbers.
-- ProgressBar: a progress bar with instant and average speed.
+- `ProgressBar`: a progress bar with instant and average speed.
-- Rand: a class providing an integrated interfaces to all standard random distributions, and allowing to shoot 3-dimensional vectors.
+- `Rand`: a class providing an integrated interfaces to all standard random distributions, and allowing to shoot 3-dimensional vectors.
-- Regex: a class providing an integrated interfaces to regular expressions, built on top of the standard regex library.
+- `Regex`: a class providing an integrated interfaces to regular expressions, built on top of the standard regex library.
+Do not use for big data parsing, since the standard regex implementation is known to be significantly slower than several widely used free implementations (such as boost).
-- String: two functions `cat` and `scat` allowing to concatenate an arbitrary number of arguments of any types into a string, and a compile time hash function to allow to switch on strings.
+- `StringUtils`: string manipulation functions: concatenation of an arbitrary number of arguments of any types into a string, split, join and a compile time hash function to allow to switch on strings.
-- Vector3: yet another implementation of the 3-dimensional mathematical vector.
+- `Vector3`: yet another implementation of the 3-dimensional mathematical vector.
-- Display: set of function and operator to help printing, logging...

 ## Build